Securing Peace in Europe - (Woodrow Wilson Center) by Stephan Kieninger

 This deeply researched book offers new perspective on the NATO-Russia relationship through the eyes of Strobe Talbott, a deputy secretary of state for seven years under President Bill Clinton and the key US diplomatic broker for the former USSR.
 Stephan Kieninger traces the Clinton administration's efforts to engage Russia and enlarge NATO at the same time, as elements of a new European security architecture.
 Drawing on Talbott's diaries, as well as US and European archives and extensive interviews with former government officials, he sheds light on NATO's opening, its missions in Bosnia and Kosovo, and other vexed issues.
 Kieninger argues that a careful look at Talbott's statecraft rebuts Putin's claims that the West exploited Russia's weakness after the Cold War, demonstrating that the Clinton administration and its NATO allies sought to include Russia at every step.
 An illuminating and comprehensive account of US diplomacy during the Clinton years, Securing Peace in Europe provides vital insight into the complex relations between Russia and the West.Review Quotes

-Kieninger offers an insightful account of American policy toward Russia, Ukraine, NATO and the Kosovo crisis during the turbulent 1990s, told from the perspective of Strobe Talbott, President Bill Clinton's key advisor on those issues.
+Kieninger offers an insightful account of American policy toward Russia, Ukraine, NATO, and the Kosovo crisis during the turbulent 1990s, told from the perspective of Strobe Talbott, President Bill Clinton's key advisor on those issues.
 This rich history explains US hopes for building a post-Cold War European security architecture and why the Russia piece fell short.--Steven Pifer, former US ambassador to Ukraine

-Stephan Kieninger has done a splendid job of examining US policy towards the former Soviet Union during the eight years of President Bill Clinton's administration and setting this in the context of the remarkable career of Strobe Talbott, the one-time translator and prominent journalist who became Clinton's most influential adviser on foreign affairs.
-This book is crucial for anyone wanting to understand how U.S. foreign policy developed after the Cold War ended.--Mark Kramer, Harvard University
+Stephan Kieninger has done a splendid job of examining US policy toward the former Soviet Union during the eight years of President Bill Clinton's administration and setting this in the context of the remarkable career of Strobe Talbott, the one-time translator and prominent journalist who became Clinton's most influential adviser on foreign affairs.
+This book is crucial for anyone wanting to understand how US foreign policy developed after the Cold War ended.--Mark Kramer, Harvard University

 Kieninger highlights the crucial role Strobe Talbott played in seeking to integrate post-Soviet Russia into Western structures and create a European security architecture in which Russia had a stake.
 Essential reading for understanding why these policies ultimately failed and how Putin's rise to power doomed Talbott's important efforts to engage Moscow.--Angela Stent, author of Putin's World: Russia Against the West and with the Rest